-AMESVILLE COMPLETE STREET DRAFT POLICY 2022
+AMESVILLE COMPLETE STREET POLICY 2023

 Like many rural areas, most parts of Amesville were designed for automobile transportation only and lack facilities for pedestrians, bicyclists, and transit users.
-But, after the flood of 1998 and the creation of Gifford Park there was an opportunity to add additional playgrounds, a walking trail, exercise areas and other elements.
+But, after the flood of 1998 and the creation of Gifford Park, there was an opportunity to add additional playgrounds, a walking trail, exercise areas and other elements.

 As demand for walking, bicycling, and transit grows, safe and accessible transportation accommodations for all modes become increasingly necessary.
 Reducing the sole reliance on the automobile can help in improving air quality and reducing greenhouse gas emissions.
 About 80 percent of workers residing in Amesville work outside the village boundaries.
-It is essential to provide safe and accessible transportation facilities for all users not only within Amesville, but also to connect to neighboring communities.
+It is essential to provide safe and accessible transportation facilities for all users within Amesville and to connect to neighboring communities.